John S. K. Kauwe III: Research

-Kauwe has mentored over 100 undergraduates in his research lab.
+Kauwe has mentored over 100 undergraduates in his research lab at BYU.
 His research efforts have been conducted with an intentional focus on outreach to populations that are underrepresented in biomedical science.

-Service
+Contributions

 His recent work in linking the Utah Population Database and Cache County Studies and developing reliable methods for pedigree identification has led to important findings about the relative risk for Alzheimer's disease and novel factors for its resilience.

 Since 2013, he has served as the Principal Investigator of Rheumatic Relief, a comprehensive program for public health education, screening, and  genetics research  designed to prevent and reduce suffering caused by rheumatic heart disease in Samoa.
 The program has also provided training to indigenous medical professionals.
 As of 2019, the Rheumatic Relief team, which includes over 50 people each year, has screened  more than 20,000 Samoan children for rheumatic heart disease  and published  significant findings from  the first genome-wide association study of rheumatic heart disease susceptibility.

 He also conducts research on the genetics of other human traits and diseases (height, biomarkers of inflammation) as well as work on de novo genome assembly and population genetics of marine fish, including bonefish, giant trevally, and bluefin trevally.

 Kauwe has long maintained a relationship with Molokaʻi High School, his alma mater, including funded projects to provide scientific mentoring experiences and resources to teachers and students.
 He also speaks frequently to communities and academic organizations that serve underrepresented populations, including recent engagements in Samoa, Hawaii, and Alaska.